Sunday, April 24, 2011

 Oh well, I paid for the item anyway.
 Hopefully the item I eventually receive will turn out to be a normal jigsaw that just fell victim to a typo (albeit a typo that the auction author exercised TWICE in his listing), and failing that hopefully the item won't give me nightmares or VD.

-Then again, there's a lot of guys out there that've paid a hell of a lot more for VD than $11 after shipping, so I guess I'll be coming out ahead either way.
+Then again, there's a lot of guys out there that've paid a heck of a lot more for VD than $11 after shipping, so I guess I'll be coming out ahead either way.

 There's no way to write that last sentence without loading it full of unintentional innuendo.
 You have my apologies.